 From childhood I had many influences which contribute to my perspective and designs.
 My mother is an award winning potter and sculptor, still creating at 89.
 Through her I learned my most valuable lesson – to be fluid and changeable in design and life.
 My father was a collector of early American fine art and specialized in metal artifacts.
 I developed a deep appreciation for hand forged metal.
 My grandfather was an avid rock collector, spending much of his life collecting rocks, fossils and gemstones in the Western states.
 His deep love for the earth and rocks formed lasting impressions leading me to study the earth sciences and major in Geology in college.

-I spent first half of my life in a technical career, including being a founder in a start-up energy information company.
+I spent the first half of my life in a technical career, including being a founder in a start-up energy information company.
 Software design was my creative outlet.
-In 2006, my husband and I decided to adopted a baby girl from Vietnam and I left software to be with her full time.
+In 2006, my husband and I decided to adopt a baby girl from Vietnam and I left software to be with her full time.
 During that time I dreamed about doing something completely different from software.
 When she began first grade, I embarked on Sanitas Designs, my jewelry business.
 “Sanitas” is the name of a local mountain in Boulder, my favorite place to hike and reflect.